 - Volume and audio EQ can be modified in SQM.

-The development of Streaming Queue Music in Genesys Engage has been driven by Easy On Hold clients’ interest in improving the customer experience in the contact center.
-Customers stay loyal to a brand as a result of the experience they receive, say experts.
+Easy On Hold contact center clients are more interested in improving the customer experience than ever.
+Experts agree that customers stay loyal to a brand as a result of the experience they receive.

 A SuperOffice study found that customer experience will be the top priority for most businesses in the next 5 years (see above graphic).
 Customer needs are rightfully receiving ultimate priority in today’s business strategy.